daos-stack/daos/docs/admin/pool_operations.md

 This returns a table of pool labels (or UUIDs if no label was specified) with the following information for each pool:
 - the total pool size
-- the percentage of used space (i.e. 100 * used space  / total space)
+- the percentage of used space (i.e., 100 * used space  / total space)
 - the imbalance percentage indicating whether data distribution across the difference storage nodes is well balanced.
 0% means that there is no imbalance and 100% means that out-of-space errors might be returned